Probing AdS/QCD backgrounds with semi-classical strings: The modified dilaton profile

-that in the ultraviolet diverge in the same way as the world-sheet action and is finite in the infrared.
-Using this regularization the dual potential is expressed as a function of $z_m$
+that in the ultraviolet diverges in the same way as the world-sheet action and is finite in the infrared.
+Using this regularization scheme we obtain the dual potential as a function of $z_m$